csirmaz/submodular-functions-6/README.md

 supplementary material for the paper:

 E. P. Csirmaz and L. Csirmaz:
-Attempting the impossible: enumerating extremal submodular functions for n=6.
+Attempting the impossible: enumerating extremal submodular functions for n=6 (in Mathematics, 2025).

+The paper is available at https://www.mdpi.com/2227-7390/13/1/97 .

 The preprint is available on arXiv at https://arxiv.org/abs/2410.15502 .